DanielAlvarez2/mern-olea/README.md

       (with height:auto, not fixed)
 oleademo.com not working in incognito mode??? inspect at BestBuy
 add long allergy descriptions to schema and forms and display
-add a key to allergies page lower-case vs UPPER-CASE position:fixed, bottom of screen
 observe react effect to explain

 *******************************************